 CoinSpice was able to snag an interview with the Read.cash platform creator.
 He wishes to remain anonymous, along with the entire team, and we pressed him especially on that issue.
-We were able to determine he’s not a native English speaker and entered the crypto scene back in 2013.
+We were able to determine he entered the crypto scene back in 2013.
 The combination of being a so-called “big blocker” and becoming simultaneously appreciative of Medium and disenchanted by its lack of an open-source source editor, provoked the future Read.cash creator to think more deeply about online blogging.

-He also revealed having worked with a team from Taskopus (a kind of early iteration on Amazon MTurk with BCH as its main crypto).
+He also revealed having created Taskopus (a kind of early iteration on Amazon MTurk with BCH as its main crypto).
 He’s also claimed to have been part of FreelanceForCoins.com, and when Honest.cash received public criticism, he was further provoked to find a solution.
 “I thought, ‘Why not try that again.'”
 He then learned about the open-source TipTap editor, based on ProseMirror, as a way to format text.

 “At the time it wasn’t really an idea to build a community or something like that,” the anonymous Read.cash creator explained.
 “I was thinking I would build an editor for me that I would like.
 I especially wanted some of Medium’s features, like an ability to paste an image from the clipboard or being able to drag-n-drop the image into the text.
 In a few days, I built something like that and showed it to a few colleagues.
 They seemed pretty happy and we started a discussion of what else can be done.”